 If you still equate “search” with “search box,” think again.
 With a unified search experience—that is, the experience that people have come to expect—every interaction informs the next interaction, across platforms and channels.

-If you are searching on a product documentation page for a specific issue, then jump over to the company’s website to keep looking, the website content is tailored to help you solve that specific issue.
+Intelligent search tailors content to you and your issue, regardless of whether you’re searching through product documentation or on the company’s website.
 If you still cannot find the answer and decide to contact the call center, the representative will automatically understand the issue that you are trying to solve and will see the relevant content in their knowledge base to help you solve it.

 Today, your customers and employers expect nothing less than that.
 And the only way you can get there is with unified search.